nairrekhabr/AWS_LeX/README.md

 # AWS_LeX
-## This project invovles using AWS Cloud & lambda in solving cryptocurrrency transactions.
+## This project involves using AWS Cloud & lambda in solving cryptocurrrency transactions.
 ## Fetch the cryptocurrency data using the API url.
 ## Complete the preprocessing on the data by keeping the necessary data
 ## Use PCA to reduce dimensions